 What does that mean?
 It means that your mission statement should be something you will work towards with enthusiasm.
 It has to hold authority over your emotions.
 The mission needs to make sense in your head.
 And you have to be willing to DO THE WORK to make it happen.
 (Heart, head, hands)

 This mission statement should be agreed upon between you and anyone else who is on the team.
-It needs to be cemented and easy to repeat.
+It needs to be realistic and easy to repeat.

 We had to repeat our mission to ourselves and to each other SO MANY TIMES over the last few years.
 If we didn’t have a good enough reason to make this work, there is no way we would have followed through.